An Open Space Initiative to put Artists to Work and Create Public Art

 Do you represent a nonprofit organization or small business that would be interested in volunteering or supporting our efforts?
 Please reach out to us at firstname.lastname@example.org.

 Are you a community member who wants to fund part of this project?

-Fundraising for the mural quilt project is well underway!
-If you are able to donate, we have included levels below to make it easier to visualize the power of your gift.
-However, a donation of any size will be used to grow this project to include as many artists as possible in a variety of ways.
+The more donations we receive, the more artists we can hire and the more projects we can afford to undertake.
+If you are able to donate, we have included a button below that will allow you to donate directly to the !Attention!
+Artists at Work program.
+A donation of any size will be used to grow this project to include as many artists as possible in a variety of ways.